I’m not pregnant, I’m bloated!

 The most common symptom of this type of condition is bloating immediately after eating certain foods.
 This bloating happens because the “bugs” in your small intestine (which shouldn’t be there) eat certain kinds of fiber and digest them.
 This results in the “bugs” essentially farting!
 These gases then get trapped in the small intestine making you bloat.

 It’s worth noting here that there is a phenomenon in people with low stomach acid where they eat a meal, particularly a high protein meal, and feel it sitting in their stomach for hours, causing discomfort.
 While this is something we can help you with, this is not a microbial condition.
-Also note that bloating or gas that starts more than 2 hours after eating is not in the small intestine and is also addressed with other protocols.
+Also note that bloating or gas that starts more than an hour after eating is not in the small intestine and is also addressed with other protocols.

 Although bloating is the only symptom most people notice, what is actually happening is far worse.
 The gases caught in your intestines cause inflammation and damage, and may even result in a condition referred to as “leaky gut”.
 Considering that 90% to 95% of all nutrients are absorbed in the small intestine, this can lead to all kinds of problems in your body over time.